 - Seattle, Washington

-Hi, Michele.
+A. Hi, Michele.
 Are you sure it's paint?
-A decorative technique often used for brass is to darken the object with an oxidizing agent like Liver Of Sulphur [linked by editor to product info at Mister Art] or Brass Darkening Solution [linked by editor to product info at Rockler], then buff the most exposed surfaces (the highlights), leaving the recesses blackened.
+A decorative technique often used for brass is to darken the object with an oxidizing agent like Liver of Sulphur [linked by editor to product info at Amazon] or Brass Darkening Solution [linked by editor to product info at Rockler], then buff the most exposed surfaces (the highlights), leaving the recesses blackened.
 Maybe you can buff the highlights rather than chemical cleaning the piece?

 Pine Beach, New Jersey